CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: Discussion

-\textbf{More Security Properties.} Different from prior works~\cite{chen2023sherlock, al2024hermes} that rely on manually crafted security requirements tied to specific procedures, \lm uses security properties that encapsulate fundamental security properties for entire mobile networks.
-When more critical properties are introduced, it can seamlessly incorporate them into its framework, enabling automated security analysis with broader coverage in an efficient and scalable manner.
+\textbf{More security properties.} Different from prior works~\cite{chen2023sherlock, al2024hermes} that rely on manually crafted security requirements tied to specific procedures, \lm uses security properties that encapsulate fundamental security properties for entire mobile networks.
+When more critical properties are introduced, it can incorporate them into its framework, enabling automated security analysis with broader coverage in an efficient and scalable manner.

 \textbf{Cross Specification Analysis.} Currently, \lm focuses on security analysis within individual specifications.
-Nevertheless, our proposed Reference Guided Connection provides a foundation for developing the end-to-end function chains that span multiple specifications, allowing the detection of vulnerabilities rooted in cross-specification interactions that are invisible to single-specification analysis.
+Nevertheless, our proposed Reference Guided Connection provides a foundation for developing the end-to-end function chains that span multiple specifications, allowing the future work for detecting vulnerabilities rooted in cross-specification interactions that are invisible to single-specification analysis.

-\textbf{Impact for Next-G.} The 3GPP specification evolves rapidly.
-For example, from Release 15 to 20, 3GPP has introduced a series of enhancements, including expanded MIMO capabilities, network energy saving, AI/ML integration for NG-RAN, and other new features. \lm is designed to dynamically adapt to these evolving specifications without static parsing logic and manual detection.
-Thus, \lm is well-positioned to contribute to the development and security assurance of Next-G mobile networks.

-\textbf{Ethical Consideration and Responsible Disclosure.} Our research adheres to established ethical standards for security research.
-Any identified vulnerabilities in cellular specifications are handled through responsible disclosure.
-Specifically, we are contacting the relevant stakeholders, including the operators and 3GPP standardization organizations, to share our identified design defects.
-Our objective is not to expose flaws for exploitation, but rather to advance a systematic and efficient methodology for enabling 3GPP, operators, and vendors to rigorously review specifications prior to implementation and public deployment of services.